cartesi/cips/cips/cip-6.md

 - It will be possible to deploy new applications both from Metamask and from another contract in L1 (think Computational Oracles or Poker World);
 - [Currently](https://github.com/ethereum/EIPs/issues/2294), a chain is identified by the 64-bit integer ChainId, which is enough to store any number of Rollups applications we may desire, but it is not enough to embed the address of a given application within the ChainId.
 With this CIP, it would be possible to store the `RollupsId` inside the `ChainId`;
-- It would make sure that the Setup Input is correctly formed and sent by a trusted source (the Factory itself).
+- It would make sure that the Setup Input is correctly formed and sent by a trusted source (the Factory itself);
+- As noted by @tuler, the event emitted by the factory when new instances are created can be tracked off-chain and help the automation of validators and other infrastructure.

 ## Security Considerations